Central sets and infinite monochromatic exponential patterns: Recalls to algebra of ultrafilters and central sets

 Since they share properties of both members of idempotent ultrafilters and members of minimal ultrafilters, it is not surprising that central sets are a really strong tool in combinatorics.
+For example, as already mentioned, a set $A$ belonging to a minimal ultrafilter in $(\beta\N,\oplus)$ contains arithmetic progressions of arbitrary length.
+If the minimal ultrafilter is also idempotent, \emph{i.e.}, if the set $A$ is central, then we can require that the common differences of the progressions also belong to $A$.
+This property is basically what we will need in the proof of our Main Theorem (see Remark \ref{braueridempotent}).

-The so-called \emph{Central Sets Theorem} describes explicitly their combinatorial richness.
-The first version of that theorem was proved by H. Furstenberg in \cite{fu}, but in the following years stronger versions were shown to hold.
-In particular, we will use the following version proved by D. De, N. Hindman and D. Strauss \cite{dhs} in 2008.\footnote {~The result holds in the general context of commutative semigroups, but for simplicity we state it here only for the case of our interest, \emph{i.e.} the semigroup of natural numbers with addition.}
+The \emph{Central Sets Theorem} describes explicitly the combinatorial richness of these sets.
+The first version of that theorem for central sets of natural numbers was proved by H. Furstenberg in \cite{fu}, but in the following years stronger versions were shown to hold.
+In particular, we will use the following version proved by D. De, N. Hindman and D. Strauss \cite{dhs} in 2008 in the general context of commutative semigroups.